Zloy/ironaevzag/README.md

 3. The selected word translation

 ![Скриншот страницы словаря](https://github.com/Zloy/ironaevzag/blob/master/doc/dict_layout.png?raw=true)
-When user types in the filter input, AJAX request gets *the filtered words list* and displays them beneath the filter in the vertical list.
+When user types in the filter input (1.), AJAX request gets *the filtered words list* and displays them beneath the filter in the vertical list (2.).

 Pressing ArrowUP/Down keys a user can select any word from *the filtered words list*.
-When selected word changed in the right area *the selected word translation* appears.
+When selected word changed in the right area *the selected word translation* appears (3.).
 Some delay after the selected word is changed implemented before AJAX request triggered.

 The focus stays on the filter even when Arrow keys used.
 That allows the user to change the filter value anytime he wants do that with no need of selection the filter input control.